kamranayub/picam-viewer/README.md

 Used by my guide on creating a [RPi baby monitor](http://kamranicus.com/guides/raspberry-pi-3-baby-monitor).

 ---
-Based on Grind Player sample from flashls.js
+Based on video.js and videojs-contrib-hls